nilostolte/nilostolte/README.md

 I have been also experimenting with implicitly defined primitives in GLSL to be complementary to vector graphics with the goal of also using implicitly defined shapes in GUIs, thus, enriching the spectrum of possible forms that can be used in GUIs.
 These experiments were done in C language [here](https://github.com/nilostolte/OpenGL-GLSL/tree/main/glfw-3.3.8/examples/shaders) using GLFW for user interactions.
 Notwithstanding this aditional generality, implicit shapes must be coded directly in GLSL, which will unfortunatly discourage many artists and even programmers who are not familiar with GLSL.

 And this is exactly the worst disadvantage of GLSL as a language for portable GUIs everywhere.
-Despite its simplicity, it still is an uncommon way to do things due to GPUs idiosincrasies.
+Despite its simplicity, it still is an uncommon way to do things due to GPUs idiosyncrasies.
 Fortunately, GLSL hides these details but they are still quite obvious since it works quite differently than programming languages designed to run on CPUs.

-In addition, font management is inexistant in GLSL.
+In addition, font management is inexistent in GLSL.
 This means that font management must be done by hand, that is, by displaying glyphs as paths, one by one, using the glyphs advance widths as well as kerning information as I have done in [Java](https://github.com/nilostolte/Projects-Presentations/blob/main/Automatic%20Vector%20Fonts%20Generator%20Project.md), and even justifying text by hand as I have done [here](https://github.com/nilostolte/Projects-Presentations/blob/main/BreakIntoLines.md#breakintolines).
 In other words, I implemented my own font rendering engine.

 This is obviously too much to ask for from an average programmer, even worse in the case of an artist.

 Therefore, portability as well as high rendering performance come with a price with nowadays technologies.
-Once one is willing to pay that price, though, a whole new universe unveils, with huge repercusions.
+Once one is willing to pay that price, though, a whole new universe unveils, with huge repercussions.

 The question that remains is always the same: why this hasn't been done before and why these tools are not widely available?
-Probably because we gave priority to other technologies that are easier to use and learn, but that might one day disappear or drastically change, not only because of the limitations they impose, but also for the specific niche where they have been created for, and that for these reason, not portable.
+Probably because we gave priority to other technologies that are easier to use and learn, but that might one day disappear or drastically change, not only because of the limitations they impose, but also because of the specific niche they have been created for, and that for this reason, are not portable.

 Reusable code has always been the holy grail in programming, but unfortunately, as far as GUIs are concerned, this concept remained highly elusive, mainly because we developed technologies that actually prevent code reusability.<a name="activities_html_anchor"></a>